opuntiaOS-Project/opuntiaOS/README.md

 * TTY

 ### Libraries

 * Custom LibC (in development)
 * Custom LibCXX
 * LibFoundation
 * LibG & LibUI

 ### Userland

 * Basic userland
-* Edit - a simple clone of vim
-* Composing windows manager
+* Composing windows manager for desktop and mobile
 * Simple gui-app "About"
 * Terminal

 ## How to build and run oneOS?

 See the [build instructions](https://github.com/nimelehin/oneOS/blob/master/docs/build.md)